hoanhan101/gray/_posts/2020-10-10-19-traction-channels.md

 ## Business Development (BD)

 BD focuses on exchanging value through partnerships.
 Some of the major types are:
-- Standard partnerships: two parties work together to leverage each or both products (Nike+ is the result of Apple and Nike).
+- Standard partnership: two parties work together to leverage each or both products (Nike+ is the result of Apple and Nike).
-- Join ventures: two parties work together to create a new product offering (Starbucks Frappuccino is the result of Starbucks and Pepsi).
+- Join venture: two parties work together to create a new product offering (Starbucks Frappuccino is the result of Starbucks and Pepsi).
 - Licensing: an upstart can use a stronger branch to have more credibility.
-- Distribution deals: one party provides a service to other in return for access to potential customers (Groupon work with restaurants to offer discounts to their mailing list).
+- Distribution deal: one party provides a service to other in return for access to potential customers (Groupon work with restaurants to offer discounts to their mailing list).

 ## Sales